PUBS206 Business Continuity Management

 - IV.
 Prerequisites

-- PUBS101 (C or better) or permission from the Business Studies Department and Writing Placement Score of 6 or COMP107 (C or better).
+- PUBS101 (C or better) or permission from the Department of Business, Innovation, and Legal Studies and Writing Placement Score of 6 or COMP107 (C or better)

 - V. Other Pertinent Information